gzhole/SimpleRemoteController/README.md

 7. Start agent with
 java -jar AcmeAirAgent.jar or if you have multiple IPs, java -jar AcmeAirAgent.jar localIPAddress

-8. On the client machine, you can:
+8. On the client machine, you can:lib

 a. copy local file to remote vm, e.g. java -cp AcmeAirAgent.jar Client copy a.txt  192.168.0.111